 - Needs tuning

-StewMac Concert Ukulele Kit – Best for Would-be Luthiers
+StewMac Concert Ukulele Kit – Best For Would-be Luthiers Kits

 This ukulele set is ideal for aspiring luthiers or those who truly love building things.
 As you can see from the picture, this ukulele kit comes without any pre-building, requiring buyers to build it virtually from scratch.